duartepinto/dotfiles/README.md

 *   If needed run `$ECLIPSE_HOME/eclimd` (if `echo $ECLIPSE` returns empty try in `./Applications/Eclipse.app/Contents/Eclipse/eclimd`)

 ### Vim Instant Markdown

+_Should not be needed since I upgraded to vim-plug_

 *   `npm install -g instant-markdown-d`